Skip to content

 God Object

 Stuffing unrelated data into Account (or any single object) because “it is related to the customer.”
-Result: 500+ fields, 12 record types, unmaintainable validation rules, deployment conflicts between teams, and page load times that make users switch to spreadsheets.
+Result: 500+ fields, 12 record types, unmaintainable validation rules, deployment conflicts between teams, and page load times that push users to spreadsheets.

 Lookup when Master-Detail needed